Skip to main content

 Agent pays using a secure card number

 Each approved payment returns a secure one-time card number that only works within the spending rules — never the real card number.
-The agent uses it in browser checkout or APIs.
+The agent uses it in checkout or APIs.

 Cards quickstart

-Build an agent paying with card permissions.
+Build an agent paying with agent cards.

 Wallets quickstart